Understanding the SSDI Five-Month Waiting Period

 Conclusion

 To sum it up, all disability applicants must go through a mandatory five-month waiting period.
 But there are certain exceptions to this.
-If you want to learn more about whether you qualify for an exemption, contact a disability attorney today.
+If you want to learn more about whether you qualify for an exemption, contact a Social Security Disability attorney today.

 Author